 Following such measures not just helps you accomplish your task on time, but improves productivity, reduces backlogs, and makes you organized.

 2. Parkinson’s law

 In 1955, British historian Cyril Northcote Parkinson came up with an idea about how setting a deadline can help to analyze a work and accomplish it in time.

 Work expands so as to fill the time available for its completion.

 – C.N Parkinson

-Deadline changes the approach of your work.
-It fuels desires, motivation and challenges your focus.
+Deadline change the approach to your work.
+It fuels desires, motivation, and challenges your focus.
 There are side effects, however.

 With stricter deadlines, you can’t make practical decisions over unrealistic goals.
 On the other hand, it’s unreasonable to dedicate your whole day to finishing three-hour work.

 It’s a waste of time and doesn’t add quality to your work.
 They only create distraction and procrastination for most of your day.